Separating non-collective effects in d-Au collisions: RESULTS AND DISCUSSIONS

+A similar procedure can be carried out with $\Sigma E_T$ of charged hadrons to determine centrality.
+In this work, we have assigned centrality based on the charged hadron multiplicity in the pseudo-rapidity interval $-3.8<\eta<-2.8$.
+The $N_{ch}$ values for each centrality in Pseudo-rapidity interval $-3.8<\eta<-2.8$ are given in Table 1

-In Fig. 2, we present the pseudorapidity distribution of charged hadrons in minimum biased d-Au collisions along with the data from the PHOBOS experiment \cite{PHOBOS:2003fjw}.
+In Fig. 3, we present the pseudorapidity distribution of charged hadrons in minimum-bias d-Au collisions along with the data from the PHOBOS experiment \cite{PHOBOS:2003fjw}.
 The Angantyr results show a good agreement with the data in the whole $\eta$ range.
-The model provides a better description of data than the QGP-based model, like the "A Multi-Phase Transport Model" (AMPT) \cite{Lin:2003ah} and jet-based model (non-QGP) like HIJING \cite{Gyulassy:1994ew} at backward rapidities.
+The model provides a better description of data than the QGP-based model, like the ``A Multi-Phase Transport Model" (AMPT) \cite{Lin:2003ah} and jet-based model (non-QGP) like HIJING \cite{Gyulassy:1994ew} at backward rapidities.

-In Fig. 3, we have shown the transverse momentum distribution of $\pi ^+$, $K^+$, and $p$.
-The results are shown for three centrality bins: 0-20)\%, (20-40)\%, and (40-60)\%, similar to the PHENIX data \cite{PHENIX:2013kod}.
+In Fig. 4, we have shown the transverse momentum distribution of $\pi ^+$, $K^+$, and $p$.
+The results are shown for three centrality bins: (0-20)\%, (20-40)\%, and (40-60)\%, similar to the PHENIX data \cite{PHENIX:2013kod}.
 For pions, the data overpredicts our results in central collisions, and the agreement with data improves for the peripheral collisions, eventually matching the data in most peripheral collisions.
-This points towards an additional mechanism of particle production or a possibility of QGP formation in central collisions, which can cause thermal hadron production.
-This can also explain the higher disagreement with kaon and proton data, as the baryon and strange hadron production is enhanced in the QGP.
-A detailed description of in-medium effects can be found in the next section.
+A similar trend was observed for protons.
+The model underpredicts the kaon spectra in all centralities.